aws-samples/aws-iot-device-management-workshop/AWS_IoT_Device_Management_Workshop.md

 		1. Manage
 		2. Things
-		3. Click on you thing
+		3. Click on your thing
 		4. Security
 		5. Click the certificate
 		6. Policies